+Of the goals listed above, FSU met the 2012 and 2020 goals.
 The American College and University President's Climate Commitment further requires the University to meet certain criteria in an effort to become a more sustainable campus.

 GHG reductions will be measured on an absolute basis and not adjusted for facility expansion or load growth.
-Energy reductions shall be based on a Fiscal Year 2004 baseline and measured on a BTU per square foot basis.
-Therefore, to comply with these standards, Framingham State University must enact a comprehensive and holistic initiative addressing many aspects of the University community.
+Energy reductions shall be based on a Fiscal Year 2004 baseline and measured in MTCE.
+Therefore, to comply with these standards, FSU must enact a comprehensive and holistic initiative addressing many aspects of the University community.

-The Framingham State University Climate Action Plan is composed of 15 major action points.
-Each point will include a discussion on: identification of the issue, proposed solutions, and anticipated benefits.
-Progress will be measured from a quantitative and qualitative perspective, depending on the proposed action.
+The original FSU CAP was composed of 15 major action points.
+Each point included a discussion on: identification of the issue, proposed solutions, and anticipated benefits.
+Progress towards these original actions has been measured from a quantitative and qualitative perspective, depending on the proposed action.
+This 12th edition of the report describes past achievements related to these actions and future directions.

-The points are divided into three basic energy and GHG reduction categories: general campus policies; upgrades and projects; and lifestyle changes for students, faculty, and administration.

-Implementation of the action items of the Plan will be a joint responsibility of the Facilities Department and the University President.
-However, the cooperation and support of the entire University community will be essential.

-A student organization, The Green Team, has been assembled to coordinate student involvement and to help facilitate new policies involving student lifestyle changes campus-wide.
+The 15 major action points are divided into three basic energy and GHG reduction categories: general campus policies; upgrades and projects; and lifestyle changes for students, faculty, and administration Implementation of the action items of the CAP is a joint responsibility of the Campus Sustainability Coordinator, the Facilities Department, and the University President.
+However, the cooperation and support of the entire University community is essential.
+A student organization, The Green Initiative, helps to coordinate student involvement and to help facilitate new policies involving student lifestyle changes campus-wide.